AbdullahMH95/VRND_Puzzler_AbdullahMH/README.md

 ![alt text](https://image.ibb.co/n5b7WJ/Screenshot_20180515_174521_Puzzler.jpg)

-1- The user click on "start" /n
+1. The user click on "start"
-2- The user will go to the puzzle room \n
+2. The user will go to the puzzle room
-3- The user see the puzzle in front of him
+3. The user see the puzzle in front of him
-4- The user will solve the puzzle
+4. The user will solve the puzzle
-5- The user will go to "restart UI"
+5. The user will go to "restart UI"

 # Tools

-1- Unity 2017.0
+1. Unity 2017.0
-2- Google VR 1.6
+2. Google VR 1.6
-3- iTween
+3. iTween